 Week of Wedding

-- Send a timeline of the wedding day and a responsibility sheet to the wedding party and family members so that you will be stress-free.
+- Send a timeline of the wedding day and a responsibility sheet to the wedding party and family members.

-- Have checks ready for vendors; include gratuity.
+- Have checks ready for vendors; include gratuities.

 - Pack wedding day emergency kit (granola bar, makeup, safety pins, extra pair of hosiery, etc.).